-You want a good seal on the lid to keep the smoke in, but enough ventilation that your meat doesn’t end up tasting like nothing but smoke.
+You want a good seal on the lid to keep the smoke in, but enough ventilation that your meat and sausages doesn’t end up tasting like nothing but smoke.

 Other than that, for a charcoal grill everything else is a plus.
 They’re pretty simple that way.
 The main one I want to go into detail on is the big one though: